hooliceo/hk-bus-app/README.md

 3. ~~Turn into PWA~~
 4. ~~Add history~~
    - May have to persist storage
+5. ~~Add refresh button~~
-5. Fix inconsistent reveal of stops
+6. Fix inconsistent reveal of stops
-6. Add KMB
+7. Add KMB